Abel Seyler: Legacy

 Seyler is widely regarded as one of the great theatre principals of 18th century Europe and has been described as "the leading patron of German theatre" in his lifetime.
 He is credited with introducing Shakespeare to a German language audience, and with promoting the concept of a national theatre in the tradition of Ludvig Holberg, the Sturm und Drang playwrights, and the development of a serious German opera tradition.
 Already in his lifetime, he was described as "one of German art's most meritorious men."
 Ludwig Wollrabe called him "a man who made an immortal contribution to Germany's theater and its improvement."
 He was lauded by contemporaries such as Gotthold Ephraim Lessing and Christoph Martin Wieland, who described him as a "man of perception and insight."
 After his death his daughter Sophie Leisewitz, the wife of the poet Johann Anton Leisewitz, wrote: "It was my happy fortune, out of childish duty, to worship the man whom thousands can only admire."

 Seyler mostly focused on the artistic, economic and administrative management of his theatrical company; his own lack of a background as an actor, his patrician family and his former profession as a merchant banker, made him stand out among the theatre principals of his era, in a profession that was just starting to gain respectability.
 John Warrack noted that:

 The success of Abel Seyler's company in the post-war years was rooted in his business acumen, coupled with a flair for attracting talent, but he would not have flourished without the greater respect beginning to be accorded the travelling theatre companies in the new climate of interest in drama and hence in dramatic music.

+In this sense, Seyler occupies a transitional position in the history of theatre leadership.
+Neither an actor-manager in the traditional sense nor a court-appointed patron, he anticipated the later separation of managerial, artistic, and directing functions that would become characteristic of the modern theatre director and producer.

 The Danish critic Knud Lyne Rahbek highlighted the fact that while he had never been an actor himself, he demonstrated a great enthusiasm for and refined knowledge of the arts.
 The actor August Wilhelm Iffland who worked under Seyler's direction said:

 His experience, his knowledge guided and shaped many artists.
 We learned much from his directing, his fine, conscientious, honest but never bitter criticism.
 Unwavering was his place between the proscenium and the first coulisse.
 It was praise, encouragement, reward seeing him there, a warning censure when he pocketed his lorgnette, a punishment when he left his place.

 His theatrical legacy eventually overshadowed the dubious reputation he had earned as a banker in his younger years.